Solo0101/Backend-Smart_Traffic_Lights_Controller/README.md

-# 🚦 Backend—Smart Traffic Lights Controller
+# 🚦 Smart Traffic Lights Controller Backend

 This repository contains the backend for the **Smart Traffic Lights Controller** application, a system designed to optimize traffic flow in real-time using computer vision and reinforcement learning.
+This backend is designed to work in conjunction with the [RaspberryPi-Smart_Traffic_Lights_Controller](https://github.com/Solo0101/RaspberryPi-Smart_Traffic_Lights_Controller) project, which handles the physical traffic light control.

 ---